crack666/paf2024/README.md

 ### Notification Management
 - `GET /api/notifications` - List all notifications
 - `GET /api/notifications/{id}` - Get a specific notification
-- `GET /api/notifications/user/{userId}` - Get notifications for a user (with optional read status filter)
+- `GET /api/notifications/user/{userId}` - Get notifications for a user (with optional read taskStatus filter)
 - `POST /api/notifications/{id}/read` - Mark a notification as read
 - `POST /api/notifications/send` - Send a notification to a specific user
 - `POST /api/notifications/broadcast` - Broadcast a notification to all users